 In uncertain times, employees look to senior management for clarity and consistency.
 Regular communication and visible leadership will help keep your team aligned and engaged.

 Now is the time to get the right internal communications processes in place to ensure you are following best practice.
-From keeping your team informed to encouraging collaboration, here are three ways you can ensure you are communicating effectively to your remote team.
+From keeping your team informed to encouraging collaboration, here are our tips for communicating with your team remotely.

 Choose the right platforms